AbbVie: No Sense Of (Post) Humira Failure - My Price Target Is $120 - $150 (NYSE:ABBV)

 It's often said that AbbVie has a cult-like following, and as I have also discussed, its parent Abbott Laboratories is often thought of as a showpiece of a company - well ordered, progressive, and guided by excellent stewardship.

 In moderation, I don't think there's much wrong with that, and it could be great news for Allergan's businesses which were failing to reach their full potential under previous management.
-Like Allergan, AbbVie is domiciled in Ireland and therefore subject to a more generous corporate tax regime of 11%.
+Allergan was domiciled in Ireland, and therefore subject to a favourable corporate tax regime of 11%, but with the combined entity now headquartered in Chicago, Illinois, and incorporated in Delaware, a ~12% corporation tax rate is very similar to the Irish statutory rate.

 As I did in my last post, I continue to rate AbbVie among my top three large pharmaceutical investments going into 2020, despite its recent share price gains, which have been second only to Pfizer, whose upside has been underpinned by the success of its COVID-19 vaccine.